TEMPLE B'NAI ISRAEL

 Edward Friedman

-We are pleased to welcome Rabbi Edward Friedman and his wife Janice to Aurora.
-Rabbi Friedman is the new spiritual leader of Temple B’nai Israel.
+Rabbi Edward Friedman has been the spiritual leader of Temple B’nai Israel since 2016.
 He brings to the position many years of experience in a variety of congregations, a deep knowledge of Jewish tradition, as well as a strong and melodious voice to chant the prayers and read the sacred texts.
 Come join us on Shabbat to hear Rabbi Friedman’s words and melodies.

-The rabbi was born and raised in Connecticut and received a strong Jewish education in the Conservative congregation in which he grew up, Rodeph Sholom of Bridgeport.
-In his youth, he attended Camp Ramah in Connecticut, was active in various programs for young people in the synagogue, and took advantage of a number of supplementary opportunities for Jewish learning.
+The rabbi was born and raised in Connecticut and received a strong Jewish education in the Conservative congregation in which he grew up, Congregation Rodeph Sholom of Bridgeport.
+In his youth, he attended Camp Ramah in Connecticut, was active in various programs for young people in the synagogue and took advantage of a number of supplementary opportunities for Jewish learning through the synagogue and the Jewish Theological Seminary’s Teachers’ Institute.
 From an early age, he learned to lead services, read Torah, haftarah, and the megillot, and to sound the shofar.
+Cantor David J. Leon, z”l, trained him in many of these skills.
+His childhood rabbis, Harry Nelson, Sheldon Weltman, Sanford Hahn, and Israel Stein, all of blessed memory, encouraged him in his studies over the years.
 His love of Judaism led inevitably to his career choice in the rabbinate.

-Following his ordination, he began his career in Dallas, Texas, where he met his wife and her then four-year-old son, Aaron Levy.
-The rabbi and Janice have been married for over 36 years.
-After seven years as Assistant, then Associate Rabbi in Dallas he went on to serve as senior rabbi in a number of other congregations including synagogues in Northampton, MA; Charleston, SC; Bloomfield, CT; Manchester, NH; and Andover, MA.
-Most recently, he served in Freehold, NJ, as rabbi of the Freehold Jewish Center.
+Following his ordination, he began his career in Dallas, Texas, where he met his wife Janice and her then four-year-old son, Aaron Levy.
+After seven years as Assistant, then Associate, Rabbi in Dallas he went on to serve as senior rabbi in a number of other congregations including synagogues in Northampton, MA; Charleston, SC; Bloomfield, CT; Manchester, NH; and Andover, MA.
+Prior to coming to Aurora, he served as rabbi in Freehold, NJ, at Freehold Jewish Center.

 The rabbi has been active in many community organizations and has presided over several rabbinic and interfaith clergy and lay associations in different cities through the years.
-He has coordinated the Greater Carolinas Association of Rabbis annual Interfaith Institute at Wildacres Retreat Center in North Carolina for more than 15 years.
+He has coordinated the Greater Carolinas Association of Rabbis annual Interfaith Institute at Wildacres Retreat Center in North Carolina for more than 20 years.
+In Aurora, he serves as a chaplain for the Police Department and is a registry chaplain at the Edward Hospital in Naperville as well.

 Rabbi Friedman is the author of two chapters in the volume The Observant Life published by the Rabbinical Assembly.
 They are the chapters on caring for animals and relating to people with disabilities.
-He has also published some articles in Jewish periodicals.
-He is currently working on a volume drawing on wisdom from the Midrash, the rabbinic narrative tradition.
+He has also published several articles in Jewish periodicals in the past, including an article in Conservative Judaism on an alternative method of conversion for people whose disabilities prevent use of the mikveh, as well as a short piece in Sh’ma on his grandfather’s tefillin.
+He is currently working on studies based on Jewish prayer.
+You can see some of the most recent prayer essays on this website under “Words from the Rabbi.” and they appear also on the Temple’s Facebook page.

 The rabbi is a voracious reader of both Judaica and secular literature.
-His large library collection includes not only Hebrew works and various Judaic texts, but also among the secular volumes is a full collection of the works of Mark Twain and many volumes about him.
-When he gets around to exercising, the rabbi enjoys swimming.
+His large library collection includes not only Hebrew works and various Judaic texts, but also among the secular volumes is a full collection of the works of Mark Twain and many volumes about that famous author.

-His wife Janice is an ordained Interfaith Peace Minister as is the rabbi, and she has worked for many years as a disability rights advocate.
+His wife Janice is a multi-talented individual.
+She is an ordained Interfaith Peace Minister as is the rabbi, and she has worked for many years as a disability rights advocate, was a store owner for a time, and also has sung professionally, and acted in community theater.
 She is a professional photographer and has many other artistic skills to her credit.
-Their son Aaron is a professional musician, song writer, and music teacher.
+Their son Aaron is a professional musician, song writer, and music teacher, currently teaching guitar and piano in Geneva, IL.
+He also has completed a Master’s degree in Psychology.

 ABOUT OUR CONGREGATION